Accounting Schools in Indiana

 This guide to accounting schools in Indiana provides you with comprehensive information on the schools and programs available in the state for those interested in pursuing an accounting degree.
 The range of programs and accounting schools in Indiana can provide a foundation for your future accounting career by matching an educational program to your skills, interests, and planned career track.
 You may also want to consider the online accounting programs available, which may offer more flexible educational opportunities.

-- There are 50 colleges and universities with accounting degree programs in Indiana.
+- There are 50 not-for-profit colleges and universities with accounting degree programs in Indiana.1

-- 14 schools offer a master’s or advanced degree in accounting.
+- 14 not-for-profit schools offer a master’s or advanced degree in accounting.1

-- Highest graduation rate*: University of Notre Dame 96%
+- Highest graduation rate*: University of Notre Dame, 97%1

 - 4 schools in the Businessweek’s Top Business Undergraduate Programs in 2013: University of Notre Dame (1), Indiana University (13), Butler University (47), Purdue University (58)